 Volunteer support is critical to our mission and makes us one of the most efficient charities around!

-In fiscal year 2013-14, The Food Depot benefitted from 13,079 hours of volunteer time!
+In fiscal year 2014-2015, The Food Depot benefited from 15,476 hours of volunteer time!
 We currently have 1,563 active volunteers, and we are always looking for more help.

 Why do volunteers matter?
 Every hour of time that is given by volunteers means that more financial resources can be directed towards providing meals to people in need!
-Last year’s volunteer hours saved The Food Depot over $250,000 — enough to provide a MILLION meals!
+Last year’s volunteer hours saved The Food Depot over $350,000 — enough to provide over a MILLION meals!